jimdeekepler/python-scrolltext/README.md

 ## Bugs and quirks

- - does not detect term-resize
+ - attempts to detect term-resize, and clumsily adjusts some things
  - no colors